shienkoh/mygeneboleh/README.md

 You can view and explore the data in 2 ways.

 ### Python on Ubuntu
-Enter Python with `env/bin/python`
-Use pandas to view the data :
+Enter Python with `env/bin/python` then use pandas to view the data :
 ```python
 import pandas as pd
 data = pd.read_csv('data_with_preds_and_scores.csv')